ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/automated-investigation-response-office.md

 can take many hours.
 AIR now automates this process, saving your organization's security team time and effort.

-Two different types of email clusters may be identified during the email analysis step: similarity clusters, and indicator clusters.
+Two different types of email clusters may be identified during the email analysis step: similarity clusters and indicator clusters.
 - Similarity clusters are email messages that contain similar sender and content attributes.
 These clusters are evaluated for malicious content based on the original detection findings.
-Email clusters that contain enough malicious detections will be considered malicious.
+Email clusters that contain enough malicious detections are considered malicious.
 - Indicator clusters are email messages that contain the same indicator entity (file hash or URL) from the original email.
-When the original file/URL entity is identified as malicious, AIR will apply the indicator verdict to the entire cluster of email messages containing that entity.
-As a file identified as malware will mean that the cluster of email messages containing that file will be treated as malware email messages.
+When the original file/URL entity is identified as malicious, AIR applies the indicator verdict to the entire cluster of email messages containing that entity.
+As a file identified as malware means that the cluster of email messages containing that file are treated as malware email messages.

 The goal of clustering is to find other related email messages that are sent by the same sender as part of an attack or a campaign.

-The **Email** tab will also show email items related to the investigation, such as the user-reported email details, the original email reported, the email message(s) zapped due to malware/phish, etc.
+The **Email** tab also shows email items related to the investigation, such as the user-reported email details, the original email reported, the email message(s) zapped due to malware/phish, etc.

 The email count identified on the email tab currently represents the sum total of all email messages shown on the **Email** tab.
-Since email messages will be present in multiple clusters, the actual total count of email messages identified (and affected by remediation actions) will be the count of unique email messages present across all of the clusters and original recipients' email messages.
+Because email messages are present in multiple clusters, the actual total count of email messages identified (and affected by remediation actions) is the count of unique email messages present across all of the clusters and original recipients' email messages.

-Both Explorer and AIR count email messages on a per recipient basis, since the security verdicts, actions, and delivery locations will vary on a per recipient basis.
-Thus an original email sent to three users will count as a total of three email messages instead of one email.
+Both Explorer and AIR count email messages on a per recipient basis, since the security verdicts, actions, and delivery locations vary on a per recipient basis.
+Thus an original email sent to three users count as a total of three email messages instead of one email.
 Note there may be cases where an email gets counted two or more times, since the email may have multiple actions on it and there may be multiple copies of the email once all actions occur.
 For example a malware email that is detected at delivery may result in both a blocked (quarantined) email and a replaced email (threat file replaced with an warning file, then delivered to user's mailbox).
 Since there are literally two copies of the email in the system - these may both be counted in cluster counts.

 Email counts are calculated at the time of the investigation and some counts are re-calculated when you open investigation flyouts (based on an underlying query).
 The email counts shown for the email clusters on the email tab and the email quantity value shown on cluster flyout are calculated at the time of investigation.
-The email count shown at the bottom of the email tab of the cluster flyout, as well as the count of email messages shown in Explorer will reflect email messages received after the investigation's initial analysis.
+The email count shown at the bottom of the email tab of the cluster flyout, and the count of email messages shown in Explorer reflect email messages received after the investigation's initial analysis.
 Thus an email cluster that shows an original quantity of 10 email messages would show an email list total of 15 when 5 more email messages arrive between the investigation analysis phase and when the admin reviews the investigation.
 Showing both counts in different views is done to indicate the email impact at the time of investigation and the current impact up until the time that remediation is run.

 As an example, consider the following scenario.
 The first cluster of three email messages were deemed to be phish.
 Another cluster of similar messages with the same IP and subject was found and considered malicious, as some of them were identified as phish during initial detection.